brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### "Mark as done" button and Bookmark button

 Any action button indicate a feedback after being triggered.

+The status of the buttons changes but because the screen reader focus moves to top of page on pressing Spacebar or Enter key, the user is not getting confirmation of the action.
+The improvement required is that the screen reader focus should remain on the bookmark or done button when it is activated.

 {: .recommendation }
 Creating an `alert` zone when a button is triggered.
 The action should be validated (in a dialog box) in the best case.